I want to help others.

 Antonia, 28

 “I remember the letter said it causes cell changes.
-Long-lasting HPV Home Testing needed usually will result in cancer.
+Long-lasting HPV Home sampling usually results in cancer.
 The word I remember most was ‘cancer’.
 I broke down in the living room in front of my mum.
 I’d never heard of it before that point and started googling it immediately.
 It said Testing for STD, and I thought I’d done something wrong.
 I explain it to people.
 They have many questions.
 I’d had the vaccine, so what does it mean.”

 Kavita, 28

 I was surprised when I learnt from an exam that I had the virus.
 The only knowledge I had of it and treatment at the time was that I had had all three of my jabs at school, which I thought would completely prevent me from getting it!
 I am worried about what it means, as no one taught me at school.
 And my doctor didn’t tell me anything about it when I attended my smear exam either.
 I just had to Google it myself.
-Because I’m so open about the HPV DNA Infection Test, I’ve taught many of my female friends about it, as they had no idea what it even was and were surprised how little they knew.”
+Because I’m so open about the HPV DNA Viral Infection Test, I’ve taught many of my female friends about it, as they had no idea what it even was and were surprised how little they knew.”